-TOWNSHIP 17 SOUTH, RANGE 4 WEST, W.M.
+TOWNSHIP 7 SOUTH, RANGE 41 EAST, W.M.

-Measurement, recording and reporting conditions:
+Measurement devices, and recording/reporting of annual water use conditions:

-A. Before water use may begin under this permit, the permittee shall install a totalizing flow meter or other suitable measuring device as approved by the Director at each point of appropriation.
-The permittee shall maintain the meter or measuring device in good working order.
+- Before water use may begin under this permit, the permittee Α. shall install a totalizing flow meter, or other suitable measuring device as approved by the Director, at each point of appropriation.
+The permittee shall maintain the device in good working order. - The permittee shall allow the watermaster access to the в. device; provided however, where any device is located within a private structure, the watermaster shall request access upon reasonable notice. - C. The permittee shall keep a complete record of the volume of water diverted each month, and shall submit a report which includes water-use measurements to the Department annually or more frequently as may be required by the Director.
+Further, the Director may require the permittee to report general water-use information, including the place and nature of use of water under the permit.

-- B. The permittee shall allow the watermaster access to the meter or measuring device; provided however, where the meter or measuring device is located within a private structure, the watermaster shall request access upon reasonable notice. - C. The Director may require the permittee to keep and maintain a record of the amount (volume) of water diverted, and may require the permittee to report water use on a periodic schedule as established by the Director.
-In addition, the Director may require the permittee to report general water-use information, the periods of water use and the place and nature of use of water under the permit. - D. The Director may provide an opportunity for the permittee to submit alternative measuring and reporting procedures for review and approval.
+D. The Director may provide an opportunity for the permittee to submit alternative measuring and reporting procedures for review and approval.